Privacy Notice: Education and Engagement Service

 Purpose: To provide additional services, to develop and maintain enquirer and commercial relationships

 Contact details and other personal data related to marketing

-Legal basis under GDPR: Held under 6(1)(f) legitimate interests, but consent will be obtained for the marketing activity in accordance with PECR.
+Legal basis under UK GDPR: Held under 6(1)(f) legitimate interests, but consent will be obtained for the marketing activity in accordance with PECR.

 We will use ‘legitimate interest’ for the promotion of related commercial and non-commercial services provided by UK Parliament to existing or former customers, where they have been given the option to withdraw consent on each contact.
 We will obtain explicit consent for other direct marketing, including campaigning or marketing contact on behalf of third parties or with people who are not existing or former customers.

 Purpose: To promote the activities of UK Parliament’s Education and Engagement services and partner organisations, to raise awareness of opportunities and events of potential interest to customers.